Getting paid from Meta as a creator in Ghana

 2. Speak to more than one audience

 Many Ghanaian creators connect deeply in Twi, Ga, or Pidgin, but don’t forget the global audience that also loves your content.
-Mixing in English captions or subtitles can help your videos travel further and bring in new fans and, of course, more earnings.
+Adding English captions or subtitles can help your videos reach more viewers, attract new fans, and, of course, increase earnings.

 3. Understand Meta’s payment rules

-Meta has payout thresholds and timelines you need to meet before your money is released.
+Meta has payout thresholds and timelines you must meet for your funds to be released.
 Knowing these in advance helps you plan better.

 4. Treat your content like a business